tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ```

 *Note*: Here we can see the results directly because `RockPaperScissors` has an instance of `Show`.
-If you want to do the same with a datatype without `Show`, you would need to call `convert`.
+If you want to do the same with a data type without `Show`, you would need to call `convert`.

 ### Going further